tylerhill122/Campaign-Finance/README.md

  # Transform
     > Limited the data set to only include the election swing states.
     > Declared the columns to include in data set.
-    > Creaeted the data frame for the sqing states (WI, PA, NH, MN, AZ, GA, VA, FL, MI, NV, CO, NC, ME).
+    > Created the data frame for the sqing states (WI, PA, NH, MN, AZ, GA, VA, FL, MI, NV, CO, NC, ME).
     > Formatted the data removing records with nulls.
-    > Converted "S" and "," into numeric format.
+    > Removed the "$" and "," from the number collumns and converted it into numeric format.
-    > Inserted the data from the second source.

   # Load
-    > RLimited the data set to only include the election swing states.
-    > Declared the columns to include in data set.
-    > Creaeted the data frame for the sqing states (WI, PA, NH, MN, AZ, GA, VA, FL, MI, NV, CO, NC, ME).
-    > Formatted the data removing records with nulls.
+    > Created the table candiate_id
-    > Converted "S" and "," into numeric format.
+    > Created a unique candidate ID .to link VARCHAR ID from the dataset.
-    > Inserted the data from the second source.
+    > Created the candidate table.
+    > Created the candidate contrbutions tracking table.